HackShiv/Cert-Notes/README.md

 # CompTIA-Notes
-My raw notes and practice questions for CompTIA (To Who it may help) 🙏
+Raw notes and practice questions for CompTIA

 For those interested in the note-taking app.
 Check out Notally from OmGodse (FOSS and privacy focused for Android) >> https://github.com/OmGodse/Notally